scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 Edge Impulse Image Uploader
 ===========================

-This example application uses a Python based postprocessor to upload images to Edge Impulse for training, either time based, or based on inference confidence.
+This example application uses a Python based postprocessor to upload images to Edge Impulse for training, either interval based with the auto uploader, or based on an inference confidence threshold.

+# Requirements

+For this example to work, you can use any model.

+You also need an Edge Impulse account at https://edgeimpulse.com/.

+Edge Impulse usage charges may apply, but it is possible to use the free tier to test this.

 # How to use